 The Company's Board of Directors are responsible for the other information.
-Other information comprises the information included in the Company's annual report, but does not include the financial statements and my auditor's report thereon.
+Other information does not include the financial statements and my auditor's report thereon.

 My opinion on the financial statements does not cover the other information and I do not express any form of assurance conclusion thereon.